isomerpages/nlb-mobile-guide/get-started-with/0-myLibrary.md

 </div></div>

-<button class="accordion">I have completed the registration to be a library member.
+<button class="accordion1">I have completed the registration to be a library member.
 When and how can I start using library services?</button>

 <div class="panel">
   <div class="libby">